 The Brigham Young University challenge

-In 2019, BYU realized that their multiple, outdated CMSs posed various limitations for their teams and had led to an inefficient, decentralized approach for managing the numerous websites across the university's departments and organizations.
-This led to inconsistent styling across their sites and introduced back-end governance and security issues due to lack of oversight.
+In 2019, BYU realized that its multiple outdated CMSs posed various limitations for BYU's teams and had led to an inefficient, decentralized approach for managing the numerous websites across the university's departments and organizations.
+This led to inconsistent styling across sites and introduced back-end governance and security issues due to lack of oversight.
 The challenges even extended to the front-end experience of BYU sites, resulting in broken images and dead ends for their audience.

 BYU knew there had to be a better way.
-A more centralized approach to bringing their educational philosophy, style and messaging to life in a consistent way for their audience—and efficiently and seamlessly for the BYU team managing the process—was all possible.
+It was possible to create a more centralized approach to bringing their educational philosophy, style and messaging to life in a consistent way for its audience of students and educators—and it could be done efficiently and seamlessly for the BYU team managing the process.

 That’s why they partnered with Brightspot.
 Together, the BYU team and Brightspot experts devised a plan for a CMS solution that would not only solve the university’s pain points but also serve their digital needs long into the future—in other words, a solution that would grow as they grow.